Why hire an advisor for a lender-required swap?

 While many borrowers rightly think of swaps and the underlying mortgage debt as part of the same overall transaction, and in most cases the swap can not exist without the underlying loan, they are typically documented as two separate, but interrelated contracts.
 If structured without consideration for the underlying loan terms or the underlying asset plan, a swap may result in unintended consequences over the life of the investment.
 An advisor identifies and analyzes these risks to help borrowers weigh the costs and benefits of potential structures.
 Examples include:

-- Loan floors: Most floating-rate CRE loans now include a floor on LIBOR (often 0%), which prevents the interest rate on the loan from falling below a certain threshold even if LIBOR falls.
-If a swap on such a loan is not structured with the floor in mind, the borrower creates the risk of their interest expense increasing if LIBOR falls below the floor rate.
+- Loan floors: Most floating-rate CRE loans now include a floor on SOFR (often 0%), which prevents the interest rate on the loan from falling below a certain threshold even if SOFR falls.
+If a swap on such a loan is not structured with the floor in mind, the borrower creates the risk of their interest expense increasing if SOFR falls below the floor rate.

 - Prepayment risk: Swaps do not have upfront costs, but they can be future liabilities and result in breakage costs if terminated early.
 The amount of this swap breakage is the present value difference between the borrower’s contracted swap rate and the prevailing mid-market swap rate for the remaining swap term (the replacement rate).
 If the borrower’s rate is above the replacement rate, the swap will be a liability.
 Conversely, if the borrower’s rate is below the replacement rate, the swap will be an asset.